liot-io/AIOpenDK/README.md

 -----------------------------------

-# AIOpenDK - Web Page to Markdown Converter
+# AIOpenDK - Web Page to Markdown Scraper

 This Python script allows you to download the HTML content from a target web page and save it as a Markdown (.md) file.
 It utilizes the `requests_html` library to fetch web content and the `html2text` library to convert HTML to Markdown format.